strohs/aws-cda-notes/study-notes-JUNE2018.md

         * if the build fails, you can check logs in the CodeBuild console or view complete logs in CloudWatch
 * CodeBuild with Docker
     * know docker commands to build,tag and push your docker image to the ECR Repository:
-        * `docker build -t MYIMAGEREPO .`
+        * `docker build -t MYDOCKERREPO .`
-            * builds a docker image from a Dockerfile
+            * builds a docker image from a Dockerfile and tags it
-        * `docker tag 111222333444.dkr.ecr.us-east-1.amazonaws.com/my-docker-repo`
+        * `docker tag mydockerrepo:latest 111222333444.dkr.ecr.us-east-1.amazonaws.com/mydockerrepo`
             * tags the image so it can be pushed to your ECR repository
-        * `docker push 11122233344.dkr.ecr.us-east-1.amazonaws.com/my-docker-repo:latest`
+        * `docker push 11122233344.dkr.ecr.us-east-1.amazonaws.com/mydockerrepo:latest`
             * pushes your image into the ECR repository
 * CodeDeploy - automated deployment to EC2, on premise systems, or Lambda
     * can be used as part of a Continuous Delivery or Continuous Deployment process